pipedocs/pipedocs.github.io/content/config/streams/anat_proc.md

 # Anatomical processing streams

+If your `FMRIPREP` output is written out in the `T1w` output space, it is already aligned to the preprocessed `T1w` image.
+You can send this native space preprocessed `T1w` into the XCP structural processing stream to

+* Register it to one of our many supplied templates (including OASIS, MNI and PNC)
+* Warp our many included atlases into the space of your BOLD data to extract time series
+* Run structural analysis on your `T1w` images

 The XCP system includes 7 standard processing streams for volumetric anatomy.
-These base anatomical streams are summarised below.
+These base anatomical streams are summarized below.
 All processing streams are heavily based on the ANTs software library.
 Base anatomical streams can be modified at will to suit the dataset that is to be processed.
 Consult module documentation for additional details.

 <p align="center">
 ![Anatomical processing streams](https://pipedocs.github.io/content/images/streamsAnat.png "Anatomical processing streams")